Greg Myers (American football)

-Gregory Jay Myers (born September 30, 1972) is a former football safety who played in the National Football League (NFL) for the Cincinnati Bengals and Dallas Cowboys.
+Gregory Jay Myers (born September 30, 1972) is an American former professional football player who was a safety in the National Football League (NFL) for the Cincinnati Bengals and Dallas Cowboys.
 He played college football at Colorado State University, where he was recognized as a consensus All-American, and won the Jim Thorpe Award.

-Early years
+Early life

 Myers was born in Tampa, Florida.
 He attended Windsor High School in Windsor, Colorado.
 As a freshman, he was a placekicker, helping the team win a conference championship game against Brush High School.
 He would later play quarterback, running back, defensive back and kick returner.
 His No. 3 jersey number is retired by Windsor High School.

 In track, he was the Colorado high school champion in the pole vault (twice), 100 metres (twice), and the 200 metres.

 In 2012, he was a member of the inaugural Windsor High School (Colo.)
 Athletic Hall of Fame.
 In 1999, he was voted by the Greeley Tribune as the No. 3 Weld County athlete of the century.